Jim Richards (racing driver): 1992 Bathurst 1000

 Due to extremely heavy rain, multiple cars had crashed and were stopped on the side of the track.
 On lap 144 race leader Richards, whose Nissan was barely driveable due to an earlier crash, slid off the race track and came to rest behind another stopped car.
 He was overtaken by several cars including Ford driver Dick Johnson who became the new race leader.
 The race was stopped soon after on lap 145.
 Normally the race results would have been wound back to the last completed lap, lap 144, and made Johnson the winner.
 However, due to the large number of crashed and stopped cars the race was wound back an additional lap to allow more cars to place; this made Richards the race winner.

-This result was unpopular with fans both because most fans were Ford or Holden supporters and because the winning car was crashed and undriveable.
-Fans usually greeted the race winners with cheers but instead Richards and Skaife were booed on the podium.
+This result was unpopular with fans both because most fans were Ford or Holden supporters unhappy with an imported Nissan winning the race, and because the winning car was crashed and undriveable.
+Fans usually greeted the race winners with cheers but instead Richards and Skaife were booed and thrown garbage at on the podium.
 Skaife gave a short speech after which Richards said very few words, "I'm just really stunned for words, I can't believe the reception.
 I thought Australian race fans had a lot more to go than this, this is bloody disgraceful.
 I'll keep racing but I tell you what this is going to remain with me for a long time.
-You're a pack of arseholes."
+You're all a pack of arseholes."
 Podium MC and Channel 7 commentator Gary Wilkinson then suggested he could cool the crowd down with a champagne bath, to which Richards replied "I wouldn't bother."

 Richards later apologised for the outburst, citing the fact that he had been told just before going out onto the podium that his longtime friend and former JPS BMW teammate Denny Hulme had died from a heart attack which he suffered while driving in the early part of the race.